aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/string.md

 ## Function `insert`

 Insert the other string at the byte index in given string.
-The index must be at a valid utf8 char boundary.
+The index must be at a valid utf8 char<br/> boundary.

 <pre><code>public fun insert(s: &amp;mut string::String, at: u64, o: string::String)<br/></code></pre>